saad-abrar/saad-abrar.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Saad!
 I am a PhD Candidate at University of Maryland at College Park working with [Dr. Vanessa Frias-Martinez](https://vanessafriasmartinez.umiacs.io/) at the [Urban Computing Lab](https://www.urbancomputinglab.org/).
-My research interests include human mobility and data science for social good.
-I've completed my M.S. in Computer Science from UMD and my undergraduate studies (BSc in Computer Science and Engineering) at Bangladesh University of Engineering and Technology (BUET).
+My research interests spans across applied machine learning, human mobility and data science for social good specifically focusing on urban contexts.
+Previously, I've completed my M.S. in Computer Science from UMD and my undergraduate studies (BSc in Computer Science and Engineering) at Bangladesh University of Engineering and Technology (BUET).

 # News